LP0021/LP0021.github.io/README.md

 Click and move to rotate, right click and drag to move along the viewport.

+Color coded to reflect spectrometry absorptions / emissions when possible.

 Thanks to OpenAI for coding assistance, and ThreeViewportGizmo for the gizmo inspiration https://fennec-hub.github.io/three-viewport-gizmo/ https://openai.com/